audevuilli/Shazam4BB/docs/README.md

 - Check periodically your device for any defects.
 - Consider other people's privacy when setting up and placing Shazam4BB.
 - Make sure your device is securely deploy.
 Prevent the device from falling.

+#### Overview Shazam4BB SetUp
+- **Make the Enclosure.** Build the weather-resistant enclosures to house the electronics.
+- **Assemble the Electronics.** Connect the USB Microphone to the RPi.
+- **Install & Configure the Software.** Install Shazam4BB software on the SD Card.
+The RPi will read the software from the SD Card to become Shazam4BB.
+Configure the settings to tailor it to your needs.
+- **Test Installation.** Power the RPi and test for successful installation.
+- **Install Shazam4BB.** Deploy the device outdoors.